SebastianUA/terraform/aws/examples/cloudwatch/README.md

-# Work with AWS CloudWatch via terraform
+# Work with AWS CLOUDWATCH via terraform

 A terraform module for making CLOUDWATCH.